Curt-Leandre-Li/DAUS/docs/daus_algorithm_design.md

 # DAUS Algorithm Design

-DAUS means Data Asset Utility Scoring, or 数据资产效用评分.
+DAUS means Data Asset Utility.
 It is the contribution-utility layer between Shuyuan metering and revenue allocation simulation.